 OLD BILLY

-(Smiles, remembering
+(Smiles, remembering so

-so long ago)
+long ago)

 Sally Shipton.

-Sally glances at the window, a little unsure what she should be saying.
+Sally glances at the window, little unsure what she should be saying.

+SALLY

-SALLY Well.
+Well.
 The rain's stopping.

 That's the good news.

-Old Billy looks at the window - like there's something sad about the rain that only he understands.
+Old Billy looks at the window - like there's something sad about the rain only he understands.

-OLD BILLY I often thought about looking for you before tonight - but apparently it would've torn a hole in the fabric of space and time and destroyed two thirds of the universe.
-Also I'd lost my hair.
+I often thought about looking for

+you before tonight - but

+apparently it would've torn a

+hole in the fabric of space and

+time and destroyed two thirds of

+the universe.
+Also I'd lost my

+hair.

-SALLY Two thirds of the universe - where'd you get that from?
+Two thirds of the universe - where'd you get that from?

-OLD BILLY There's a man in 1969.
-He sent me with a message for you.
-Thirty eight years, it's taken me, getting back to you.
+There's a man in 1969.
+He sent

+me with a message for you.

+Thirty-eight years, it's taken

+me, getting back to you,

-SALLY What man?
+What man?

-OLD BILLY The Doctor.
+The Doctor.